copsahl/PyCiphers/README.md

 # PyCiphers
-My not so efficient implementation of some simple ciphers and codes written in python.
+My not so efficient implementation of some simple ciphers and encoding, written in python.

 # interface.py
 A very hacky menu that ties all my code together.